somai-ahmed/gym-management-vbnet/README.md

 ---

-## 🇫🇷 Language Note

-This application is fully in **French** — including:
+> ⚠️ **Note:** This application is entirely in French — all UI forms, messages, labels, and data files are written in French
-- All Windows Forms UI (labels, buttons, menus)
-- All error and confirmation messages (MessageBox)
-- All data files and field names
-- All variable and method naming conventions

-This was a requirement of the academic project at ISG Tunis.

 ## Features